rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 This example uses `firewalld` for the firewall, which is the default in Rocky Linux.
 The goal here is to open SIP ports to the world and to open RTP (Realtime Transport Protocol) to the world on ports 10000-20000 as recommended by the Asterisk documentation.

-You will almost certainly need other firewall rules for other forward-facing services (HTTP/HTTPS) which you will probably want to limit to your own IP addresses.
+You will almost certainly need other firewall rules for other forward-facing services (HTTP/HTTPS), which you will probably want to limit to your IP addresses.
 That is beyond the scope of this document:

 ```bash
 sudo firewall-cmd --zone=public --add-service sip --permanent
 sudo firewall-cmd --zone=public --add-port=10000-20000/udp --permanent
 ```

-Since you have made the `firewalld` commands permanent, you will need to do a reboot of the server.
+Since you have made the <0>firewalld</0> commands permanent, you must reboot the server.
 You can do that with:

 ```bash
 sudo shutdown -r now